ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 In the case of the kernel, both the Centos variant and the upstream ("new") variants prevent this by default, and we do not want to change that.

-In the case of Grub + Fwupd, we will be running the same Centos/RHEL versions unmodified, which also do not execute unauthenticated code by default.
+In the case of Grub + fwupdate, we are derived from Centos/RHEL versions with minimal ongoing security fixes.
+They also do not execute unauthenticated code by default.

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
 *******************************************************************************
 Grub2 will only load unsigned code if the secureboot feature is turned off.
-Otherwise booting signed code is always enforced, same as the upstream CentOS loaders
+Otherwise booting signed code is always enforced, same as upstream CentOS/RHEL.

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
-We are using the centos upstream variant 3.10 with minor patches (on top of the many patches from Red Hat and others).
+We are using the centos upstream variant 3.10 with minor patches (on top of the heavy backports and modifications from Red Hat and others).

 I understand that these all enforce secure boot "out of the box".